-RF Switch and Variable Capacitor Design and Simulation
+MEMS RF Switch and Variable Capacitor Design and Simulation

-Rapid Design Exploration with High-Order Finite Elements
+Rapid Design Exploration and Optimization with MEMS+

-Using MEMS+, designers can easily construct a 3D device from a handful of high-order elements, as shown in the RF Switch model in Figure 3.
-After model construction, the full range of coupled complex multi-physics can be simulated in MEMS+ itself, MATLAB, Simulink or Cadence.
-Results are achieved in a time that is by orders of magnitude faster than conventional finite element simulations.The accuracy and speed of MEMS+ simulations make it feasible to perform the large number of simulations needed to fully explore the design space, optimize the design, and investigate sensitivity to process variations.
-For example, the pull-in, release and meta-stable states of a switch or varactor are very sensitive to process variations and are critical to achieving desired performance and yield.
-Understanding this sensitivity by varying many parameters in a conventional traditional finite element approach could take weeks of simulation.
-With the MEMS+, these simulations can be completed within a matter of hours, with each point simulation taking only a few minutes.
+Using MEMS+, designers can easily construct a 3D device model from a handful of high-order elements (such as Bernouilli beams), as shown below.
+After model construction, the full range of coupled, complex multi-physics can be simulated in MEMS+ itself, or in conjunction with the MATLAB®, Simulink® or Cadence® design environments.
+Results are achieved orders of magnitude faster than using conventional finite element simulations.Due to its speed and accuracy, MEMS+ allows a designer to perform a large number of simulations in a reasonable timeframe and fully explore the design space.
+This deep analysis can be used to optimize the design and investigate sensitivity to process variations.
+For example, the pull-in, release and meta-stable states of a MEMS RF switch (or varactor) are very sensitive to process variations.
+Understanding the effect of these variations is critical to achieving desired performance and yield.
+To understand this sensitivity, a designer needs to vary many parameters during finite element modeling.
+This approach could take weeks of simulation time using conventional finite element tools.
+With MEMS+, these simulations can be completed within a matter of hours, with each individual simulation requiring only a few minutes to execute.

-Verification And Detailed Analysis with FEM/BEM Field Solvers
+Verification And Detailed Analysis with CoventorWare

 MEMS+IC Circuit and System Simulation

 - A. Mehdaoui, S. Rouvillois, G. Schröpfer, G. Lorenz, M. Kaynak, M. Wietstruck.
 “Residual Stress and Switching Transient Studies for BiCMOS Embedded RF MEMS Switch Using Advanced Electro-Mechanical Models.”
 14th International Symposium on RF MEMS and RF Microsystems (MEMSWAVE 2013), Germany, July 2013.